Accommodation managers are responsible for ensuring accommodation meets the needs of tenants, guests or residents

 Job titles vary depending on the sector.
 For example, in hotels accommodation managers may be known as housekeepers or housekeeping managers, in halls of residence they may be known as domestic bursars or hall managers, and in hospitals as domestic services or facilities managers.

 Types of accommodation manager

-Accommodation managers may work in a variety of settings including:
+Accommodation managers work in a variety of settings, including:

 - youth hostels.